MINT-SJTU/mint-sjtu.github.io/content/en/_index.md

       **News:**
       - **Two** papers from our team got accepted as CVPR Oral!
 Only 96  CVPR Orals this year.
       - Welcome [Dr. Gen Li](https://reagan1311.github.io/) to our lab for a visit of months.
+      - Welcome [Dr. Yuqian Fu](https://yuqianfu.com/) to our lab for a visit of months.